tbx-co/tbx-intr/README.md

 - Disabled `max-len` rule: as most of the time some codes / comments are long by nature (esp. for shorthand one-liner js methods), disabled for more convenient implementation
 - Allowed `console.warn`: please use `console.warn` to alert user input error, like something is missing from the google doc side & alert user to input correctly -> easier to debug.
 Format prefix the error like `Content Input Alert in block_name: xxxx` so that we know it's intended & can spot out the user input error right away
-- Bumped circularNav library's reveal clipPath ratio from `2` to `2.2`

 ## References